TarunRuttala/converter-app/README.md

-It is a fullstack applcation that converts word doc into pdf
+It is a fullstack application that converts word doc into pdf